This list identifies some of the best romance cover artists from the 20th century and are names that devoted fan should be familiar with.

 Kastel favored a romantic, blurred technique instead of a precise, angular reality.

-Kastel’s brushstrokes fused colors together, creating a hazy aura around the couples.
+Kastel’s brushstrokes fused colors, creating a hazy aura around the couples.

 11. Walter & Marie Popp